-- AC800M - For normal use, and for running non-SIL applications) - AC800M_HighIntegrity_SM810 - For running both non-SIL and SIL1-2 applications - AC800M_HighIntegrity_SM811 - For running non-SIL, SIL1-2, and SIL3 applications - EmptyProject1 - Rarely used, and has a minimum configuration with initial data only under the Libraries folder. - SoftController - For development use, and for simulating non-SIL applications without a controller. - SoftController HI - For development use, and for simulating SIL applications without a controller,
+- AC800M - For normal use, and for running non-SIL applications) - AC800M_HighIntegrity_SM811 - For running non-SIL, SIL1-2, and SIL3 applications - AC800M_HighIntegrity_SM812 - For running non-SIL, SIL1-2, and SIL3 applications. - EmptyProject1 - Rarely used, and has a minimum configuration with initial data only under the Libraries folder. - SoftController - For development use, and for simulating non-SIL applications without a controller. - SoftController_HI - For development use, and for simulating SIL applications without a controller,